Description

 Gastronomy

-Radicchio di Chioggia PGI is mostly consumed raw, on its own or in mixed salads.
-However, thanks to its characteristic pleasantly bitter flavour, it is an ideal ingredient for the preparation of various dishes, such as: typical risottos from Veneto; lasagne cooked with cheese; as a grilled side dish; in roulades with bacon or other charcuterie meats; sautéed with garlic, oil, anchovies or even lard.
+Radicchio di Chioggia PGI is mostly eaten raw, either on its own or in mixed salads.
+However, thanks to its characteristic pleasantly bitter flavour, it is an ideal ingredient for various types of dishes, such as typical Veneto risottos, non-traditional lasagnas and grilled vegetable side dishes.

 Marketing